Meet our team

 Equine specialist

-Advanced Training in Transactional Analysis Psychotherapy (due to complete 2027); HNC Equine Sports Therapy and Rehabilitation; Certificate in Equine Facilitated Interactions ; Advanced Diploma in the Therapeutic Application of the Arts; PGCert in Child Psychotherapy Studies; Level 2 Certificate in Suicide and Self-Harm Awareness and Prevention; Children’s Professional Meditation Teacher Certificate
+HNC Equine Sports Therapy and Rehabilitation; Certificate in Equine Facilitated Interactions; Advanced Diploma in the Therapeutic Application of the Arts; PGCert in Child Psychotherapy Studies.

 I am a believer that life is about the journey rather than the destination.
-I grew up around horses and have shaped who I am today.
-It brings me great joy to witness the positive impact horses can have, simply by being who they are.
+I grew up around horses, and they have shaped who I am today.
+It brings me immense joy to see the positive impact horses can have, simply by being who they are.